 HSR trains are considerably newer and faster than TRA trains, but they’re also more expensive.
 If you’re in a rush, then this is the best way to get from one city to the next.
 As advised, HSR tickets go on sale 4 weeks before your departure date so I suggest booking them as early as you can.
 If you book early enough or travel during off-peak hours, then you may get up to 35% off.

-Highway buses are cheaper than trains but they take longer.
-Fares may vary depending on the bus company, so you can check the Taiwan Highway Bus website for information on fares, routes, and traveling times.
+Highway buses are cheaper than trains.
+Fares may vary depending on the bus company, so you can check Klook for more information and to book bus tickets.

 WHERE TO EXCHANGE CURRENCY